 - an increase in oil consumption faster than that of world GDP, in particular with the prospect of a significant increase in demand from China;

 - the relatively slow development of alternative energy sources.

-According to the econometric calculations they cite, the elasticity of oil demand with respect to the price of a barrel will be very low under these conditions: a 25% increase in the price of crude would only lead to a reduction of 1% in Requirement.
+According to the econometric calculations they cite, the elasticity of demand for oil in relation to the price per barrel will be very low under these conditions: a 25% increase in the price of crude would only lead to a reduction of 1% of Requirement.

-"To reduce global demand for oil by 8% in 2015, we would therefore need, from 2005 to 2015, a 6,9-fold increase in the real price of oil," they add.
+"To reduce global oil demand by 8% in 2015, from 2005 to 2015, a 6,9-fold increase in the real price of oil would be required," they add.
 This gives, taking into account annual inflation of 2,5% in the United States, "a nominal oil price of 380 dollars per barrel in 2015".